We offer free shipping for orders over $1000Learn More

 No-hassle returns accepted within 15 days of deliveryLearn More

-All of our Warren Platner Lounge Chairs are manufactured with our 13 years of experience to ensure our quality and your peace of mind.
+All of our Warren Platner Lounge Chair - Chrome Base are manufactured with our 13 years of experience to ensure our quality and your peace of mind.

 Inspired by the original 1966 Platner Collection designed by Warren Platner, this lounge chair captures the iconic Modernist era style.
 Both elegant and whimsical, the stainless steel wire base was designed to resemble a shiny sheaf of wheat.
 The design provides not just a unique look, but also full support and stability for the seating shell.
 In displayed chair, high-density foam cushioning has been upholstered in a soft cashmere blend upholstery for luxurious comfort.
 Both a joy to look at and sit in, this piece of mid century furniture truly reflects Platner's definition of a classic!

 American architect and interior designer Warren Platner was born in Baltimore, Maryland in 1919.
 Platner attended Cornell University, graduating with a degree in architecture in 1941.
 Shortly after, he began working with legendary architects Raymond Loewy and I.M.
 Pei from 1945 to 1950, and with Eero Saarinen from 1960 to 1965.
 During this time he was part of the design process of many historically important projects including the Dulles International Airport, in Washington, D.C., the Repertory Theater at Lincoln Center, and several dormitories for Yale University.
 Platner joined Kevin Roche’s firm as the head of interior design, becoming more involved with interior and industrial design, as he believed that the essence and character of a building’s design should come from within.